confetti-framework/docs/logging.md

-`MaxFiles` | Automatically clean up old logs when overwriting x number of logs | 0 (off) `HideStackTrace` | If true, no stack trace will be logged | false `Facility` | Specify the type of program that is logging the message | 8 (USER) `Type` | Type/MSGID should identify the type of the message and is intended for filtering |
-`Writer` | Define your own writer here |
+`MaxFiles` | Automatically clean up old logs when overwriting x number of logs | 0 (off) `HideStackTrace` | If true, no stack trace will be logged | false `Facility` | Specify the type of program that is logging the message | 8 (USER) `Writer` | Define your own writer here |

 #### Configuring The Slack Channel